MoonlightCapital/MoonlightBot-docs/README.md

 ### Commands

-You can use MoonlightBot's commands by sending a message starting with its prefix, which is by default `m:`.
-Additionally, you can start the message by mentioning the bot mention or with the server's custon prefix.
+You can use MoonlightBot's commands by sending a Slash Command.
+We're currently removing support for legacy prefixes, due to changes being made by Discord.

 ![An example of a command](<.gitbook/assets/immagine (13).png>)

 {% hint style="info" %}
 This guide will always use the default prefix which will not change and cannot be removed for clarity.
 If you are using other versions of the bot, adjust the prefix accordingly.

-Use `m:help <name of a command>` to know how to use a command, as well as to know if the command exists.
+Use `/help <name of a command>` to know how to use a command, as well as to know if the command exists.
 {% endhint %}

 ### Configuration